szstonelee/redisoo/use.md

 #### redisoo_get

-When you want Redisoo read data, i.e the key(value) frmo database, when the key not in Redis,
+When you want Redisoo read data, i.e the key(value) from database when the key not in cache,

 You must set **redisoo_get**, like this